sabrallah/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-Delete the directory myfirstdirectory that is in the /tmp directory.
 10-Write a script that changes the working directory to the previous one.
-11-Write a script that lists all files (even ones with names beginning with a period character
+11-Write a script that lists all files (even ones with names beginning with a period character 12-Write a script that prints the type of the file named iamafile